 Building a website has become much easier in recent years.
 There are plenty of services that let you quickly put a good site together including WordPress, Squarespace, and Wix.
 These services are affordable and easy to use, even without web design expertise.

 There are plenty of things to think about when it comes to building your site.
 Let’s take a look at the site for The Berkeley Spa in London to get an idea of what makes a good spa homepage.
 The first image is the desktop website, while the second is three screenshots from the mobile site.

 - The most important information is displayed clearly.
-The Berkeley keeps things simple which makes it easy for customers to get the crucial information they need.
+Berkeley keeps things simple, which makes it easy for potential clients to get the crucial information they need.
 The website has lots of great pictures, a short introduction to the spa, as well as information about treatments.

 - Booking an appointment is easy.
 The Berkeley website makes it super easy to schedule an appointment using an icon that sits at the top of the screen (more on this below).

 - The site looks great on both desktop and mobile.
 Nowadays, more people browse the internet on mobile devices than on desktop computers.
 The Berkeley Spa website looks great on both mobile and desktop, with all crucial information displayed on both platforms.

 Making it as easy as possible for people to book appointments at your spa is crucial.
 This is why your website should include a way to let people book online.

 According to Fit Small Business, 25 percent of millennials only book appointments online, while 35 percent of clients like to schedule appointments during non-business hours.